redsquirrel/ipull/Readme.markdown

-iPull is a social experiment inspired by a book on [The New Culture of Learning][0] and an essay on [Bad Education][1].
+iPull is a social experiment inspired by a book on [The New Culture of Learning][0], an essay on [Bad Education][1], and backed up by Harvard's [Colleges in Crisis][4].
 It is based on the assumption that in the coming years, for high school graduates interested in certain careers, there will be a shift away from universities, where in the past it had been seen as compulsory.
 The underlying forces of this shift will be:

 * The prevelance of free, high quality, easily accessible knowledge, thanks to entities like Google, Wikipedia, and [Kahn Academy][2].
 * The cost to acquire many college degrees will unquestionably outpace the typical graduate's ability to payoff the loans without severely limiting their career options.